Introduction to General Data Protection Regulation (GDPR

 GDPR applies to all entities who “process” “personal data” related to individuals residing in the European Economic Area.
-As a result, the vast majority of entities which sell products or provide services to individuals located in the European Economic Area are subject to GDPR.
+As a result, the vast majority of entities that sell products or provide services to individuals located in the European Economic Area are subject to GDPR.

 The concepts of “processing” and “personal data” are at the core of GDPR, and a determination of whether GDPR applies to a particular entity: